 An attempt to piggyback the competition on the excitement of the 2012 Olympics coming to London was only partially successful.
 If I'd though harder I'd have realised that children who enjoy the sweaty exertions of the sports field aren't necessarily the same sensitive souls who enjoy entering poetry competitions.
 Nothing venture, nothing gained.

-If the subject for the 2011 competition appears rather narrow, considerable attitude was offered in the interpretation of animals.
+If the subject for the 2011 competition appears rather narrow, considerable latitude was offered in the interpretation of animals.
 We were rewarded with a veritable menagerie of poems about creatures of all shapes and sizes, from gnats and sea anemones to hippos and lions, plus all the expected pet dogs, cats and giraffes!

 The challenge was to create a shape poem about a subject of the author's choice.
 There was a deluge of visual, true and twisted shape poems about a huge variety of different subjects, from the abstract - horror, energy, love - to the concrete - football, rabbits and snowmen.
 The competition also brought forth a completely new style of visual poetry, in the form of Mikayla's hybrid photo-shape poem entitled Ballet.